iconify/documentation/documents/pages/index.md

 - provide icon data on demand for [Iconify icon components](./icon-components/components/index.md).
 - search icons for [Iconify plug-ins](./design/index.md).

-With API you can create search for icons, dynamically load icon data for icon components.
+With API you can search for icons, dynamically load icon data for icon components.
 It can be used to create icon pickers for projects like website customisers.

 ## Components